TheAzziIzzuan/DigitalForensic-G31/README.md

 - Generates a Sysmon configuration XML tailored for Windows Sandbox
 - Produces honeyfile artifacts, a `.wsb` Windows Sandbox configuration file, and a `manifest.json`
 - Optionally installs the generated Sysmon configuration into Sysmon
 - Can automatically launch a Sandbox demo environment
+- Hunt for suspicious/rogue .wsb files

-All functionality is contained in a single script: `sandevistan.ps1`.
+All functionality is split among two scripts: `sandevistan.ps1` and `wsb-hunter.ps1`.

 ---